Neval (motorcycle)

 Neval Motorcycles imported into Great Britain by Neville Mason in Hull a two stroke 125cc motorcycle based on a pre-World War II DKW RT 125 design made in Minsk in the former Soviet Union (now Belarus) by Motovelo.
-This model was initially tradenamed as "Neval".
+This model was initially trademarked as "Neval".
 The dealership was based in De Grey Street in Hull, East Yorkshire.

 They then moved to Beverley road in Hull.